The Parish of Stratton Audley is a small community of just over 400 people living in some 190 dwellings.

 Whilst the fast expanding town of Bicester is only ten minutes away with numerous shops and facilities such as a 7 screen Multiplex Vue cinema, the village of Stratton Audley itself is protected from new development.
 Its tranquil setting takes you back into a bygone world and it has always been very rural in character being bordered by several farms and additionally home to the hounds of the Bicester Hunt with Whaddon Chase.

-There are many public footpaths for interesting local walks.
+There are many public footpaths for interesting local walks and in 2019 the old Pound area close to the church was redeveloped into a pocket park.
+A tranquil safe space for old and young alike.
 The pond to the north-east of the old Manor wall is a pleasant stroll with the opportunity to become acquainted with resident mallards, coots, moor-hens and the many other visiting birds, or simply to enjoy the lovely setting.
 The fact that the village has no street lights means it is possible to really appreciate the beauty of the night sky.

 It is also a popular area for cyclists due to its gently undulating country roads winding between other pretty villages.